GundamD/buzzebees_sdk_doc_poc/docs/readme/CampaignUseCase_GUIDE.md

 All methods are available in both suspend (coroutine) and callback versions for flexible integration with different architectural patterns.
-The consistent error handling and response validation ensure reliable operation across all campaign operations.
+The consistent error handling and response validation ensure reliable operation across all campaign operations